strublic/RoR_Setup_2019/README.md

   *//in your browser*
   - localhost:3000

+  ### Create Github repository
+  - Go to github site > create new repository > set the name of you project/repository > click in Create
+  - Follow the instructions that github provide to setup in your local terminal

 ## Extras
 ### Common commands
 - rails new project_name *//create a new project in rails*